adan-abdi/scoregate/readme.md

 **A Rust-powered microservice that orchestrates digital lending decisions via secure KYC, score polling, and real-time loan lifecycle management.**

-Built from scratch in Rust within 48 hours for the Credable Technical Assessment.

 ---

 ## ✨ Features Implemented